House of Cards (British TV series): Plot

 The ruling Conservative Party is about to elect a new leader.
 Francis Urquhart, the Government Chief Whip in the House of Commons, introduces viewers to the contestants, before Henry Collingridge, the Secretary of State for the Environment, emerges victorious.
-Urquhart is contemptuous of Collingridge, who embodies the Thatcher-era rise of the lower-middle classes.
+Urquhart is contemptuous of Collingridge, whom he views as weak and politically too conciliatory.
 Urquhart feigns respect and expects promotion to a senior position in the Cabinet.
 After the general election, the party narrowly retains power.
 Urquhart makes suggestions for a hard-right reshuffle, including his own desired promotion to Home Secretary.
 However, Collingridge effects no changes at all, relying entirely on the advice of his party chairman, Lord "Teddy" Billsborough.
 Urquhart resolves to oust Collingridge.

 Urquhart begins an affair with Mattie Storin, a junior political reporter at a Conservative-leaning tabloid, The Chronicle.
 This allows Urquhart to manipulate Mattie and skew her coverage of events in his favour.
 Another pawn is Roger O'Neill, the party's cocaine-addicted public relations consultant, whom Urquhart blackmails into leaking planned budget cuts, thereby humiliating Collingridge during Prime Minister's Questions.
 Later, Urquhart blames Billsborough for leaking a poll showing the Conservatives' declining rate in voting intentions, leading Collingridge to sack Billsborough.

 As Collingridge's image suffers, Urquhart encourages Patrick Woolton, the boorish and lecherous Foreign Secretary, and the equally unpleasant Chronicle owner Benjamin Landless to support his removal.
 He also impersonates Collingridge's alcoholic brother to trade shares and benefit from advance information confidential to the government.
 Collingridge becomes falsely accused of insider trading and resigns partly to save face, partly to care for his brother after he suffers a guilt-induced decline in his health.

 In the ensuing leadership race, Urquhart feigns unwillingness to stand before announcing his candidacy.
 Urquhart makes sure his competitors drop out of the race: Health Secretary Peter MacKenzie accidentally runs his car over a protester at a demonstration staged by Urquhart and withdraws, while Education Secretary Harold Earle is blackmailed into withdrawing when Urquhart anonymously sends pictures of him in the company of a rent boy whom Earle had paid for sex.